Skip to Content

 Here are a few things to keep in mind:

-• Removable arm guards – makes things easier
+• Removable arm guards – make things easier

 • Cooling vents – these allow for greater airflow